oshaughnessy/maysl.soccer/_pages/parents.md

 ## Eligibility

 Kids ages 3-18 can play soccer with the Mountain Area Youth Soccer League.
-You can find out your players' age for league placement at the [CYSA Division 7 League Age Chart](https://cysadistrict7.org/forms-policies/birth-year-and-season-matrix/) or the
+You can find out your player's age for league placement at the [CYSA Division 7 League Age Chart](https://cysadistrict7.org/forms-policies/birth-year-and-season-matrix/) or the
 [CalNorth Age Calculator](https://www.calnorth.org/soccer-age).